 - Communications Data such as the emails you send or receive via the Teachit email system.

-We may collect personal data from you when you: use our website, app, products or services; interact with us through social media, email, post, text or phone, or use one of our cookies.
+We may collect personal data from you when you: use our website, app, products or services or interact with us through social media, email, post, text or phone.
 In addition, we will also collect personal data from job applicants, employees, ex-employees, trustees, contractors and temporary employees during their recruitment screening and throughout the tenure of their employment with us.

 Teachit does not carry out covert monitoring or surveillance (that is, where you are unaware that the monitoring or surveillance is taking place) unless, in highly exceptional circumstances, there are reasonable grounds to suspect that criminal activity or extremely serious malpractice is taking place and, after suitable consideration, Teachit reasonably believes there is no less intrusive way to tackle the issue.